system-transparency/system-transparency/README.md

 ### Usage

-Before accessing the remote machine trough `cpu` you first need to start the cpu deamon on the host running stboot.
+Before accessing the remote machine through `cpu` you first need to start the cpu daemon on the host running stboot.
 To do so, go to the serial console and press `ctrl+c` while stboot is running.
 This will give you access to the shell.
 Then do:

 ``` bash
 # Start the `cpud` with all the required keys.